r0han99/activity-logger-py/README.md

   * Topic or Concepts Mentioned more number of times.
   * Average Time Taken?
 * ``--synch`` : Functionality to synch inconsistent records.
+* ``--trackers`` : Functionality to keep track of all the active loggers present at the moment.(Multiple directories may have a tracker each)
+* ``--streak-status``: Functionality to display all the times a consistent streak is broken, and what was the time-off.
 * A pip package? -- *Only time will tell.*

 ---